 The team captain was outstanding throughout his senior season as Bates' No. 1 singles player.
 He began his college career as the Bobcats' No. 6 singles player and moved up to No. 3 singles before the end of his freshman year, where he remained for the better part of his sophomore and junior seasons.

 Quijano moved up to No. 1 singles this year after the graduation of three-time All-American Ben Rosen, and he thrived despite playing against an array of some of the top players in Division III.
-Between March 2 and April 19, he won 10 matches and lost only once.
+Between March 2 and April 19, he won 10 matches and lost only twice.
 His victories at No. 1 singles came against such opponents as David Aizengerg of Brandeis, Matt Miles of Mary Wahsington, Jimmy Engelhart of Wisconsin-Whitewater, Tyler Barr of MIT, Alberto De Mendiola of Babson, Scott Altmeyer of Colby, and Noah Farrell of Middlebury.
-Three of his four losses were decided in third-set tiebreakers.